sarahacha/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to Healthy Lives First
 ---
+We are a nonprofit organization in Katy, TX\
+President: Taylor Yu\
+Vice President: Sarah Lee\
+Sophomore VP: Lamha Arora